Plume-org/docs/source/update/prebuilt.html.md

 title: Updating pre-built binaries
 ---

+Prebuilt binaries are only available for 64 bits Linux machines.

 You'll need to define these two variables in your shell first:

 - `PLUME_VERSION`: the Plume version to install.
 The latest is `0.4.0-alpha-4`.